jen-taylor-shopify/JavaScript-fundamentals/callback-functions-and-promises.md

   document.body.appendChild(pElem);
 });
 ```
-- The first argument `click` is the event listened for, and the second argument is an `callback function` that is invoked when the event is fired.
+- The first argument `click` is the event listened for, and the second argument is a `callback function` that is invoked when the event is fired.
 - When we pass a callback function as an argument to another function, we are only passing the **function's reference** as an argument (it won't be executed immediately)
 - Its "called back" when the containing function is ready.

-**Example: Callback-based asynchronous programming**
+**Example: One more asynchronous callback**
 Say we want to append a script to the document and load a script with a given source.
 You might write something like this:
 ```